dzdidi/bfx_dex/Readme.md

 - [x] methods for order submission
 - [x] methods for remaining order re-creation
 - [x] cancel order
+- [x] exact order matching as a first priority

 - [ ] store / retrieve history (can store closed orders on dht but need makes sense with signature only)
-- [ ] exact order matching as a first priority

 ## OrderFactory
 - [x] implement (to show how new pairs can be added)
+- [x] interface enforcement

 ## Order
 - [x] order creation